terryaney/Documentation.Camelot/KatApp.Vue.md

 However, `<script>` tags can be processed similarily (i.e. only processed on the first time a template is used and rendered) or can be configured to inject the script content every time the template is rendered.
 This is accomplished with a `setup` attribute.

+Vue has a concept for element 'lifecycle events'.
+The two events available are `mounted` and `unmounted` than run the specified code every time reactivity causes an element to be rendered or removed.
+See [v-on](#v-on) for more information.
+KatApp Framework followed this convention for template script code.

+The only two methods that can be provided inside template `<script>` tags are a `mounted` and `unmounted` function.
+Both functions are optional; if the functions do not exist, the script will do nothing.
+Below are the function signatures.

 ```html
 <template id="widget-resources">
     <!--